MultiStream YOLOv8S Object Detection#

 Introduction#

-In this tutorial, we will show how to use the MultiStreamAcclerator API to perform multistream real-time object detection on MX3 to demostrate the MultiStream capability of the API.
+In this tutorial, we will show how to use the MultiStreamAcclerator Python API and MxAccl C++ API to perform multistream real-time object detection on MX3 to demostrate multi-stream capability.
 We will use the YOLOv8S model for our demo.

 Note